By Jayaram V

 and inescapable aspect of life.
 Both personify Death as a deity,

-as Kala and Yama in Hinduism and as Mara and Yama in Hinduism.
+as Kala and Yama in Hinduism and as Mara and Yama in Buddhism.
 Death

 as the devourer of all life figures prominently in the Bhagavadgita